DigitalTrustProtocol/DWoTR-Documentation/Trust.md

 One key advantage of using a decentralized web of trust network is that it can be resistant to manipulation and censorship.
 Because the trust relationships are established directly between individuals, rather than being mediated by a central authority, it is more difficult for any one entity to manipulate or censor the trust relationships within the network.
 This can make it more difficult for bad actors to gain undeserved trust or to undermine the trust of others, and can help to ensure that the trust relationships within the network are more accurate and reliable.

-The DWoTR system is comprised of various components, using a blockchain, a graph database, a browser, and API services, which work together to facilitate communication, aggregation, and analysis of trust and reputation data.
+The DWoTR system is comprised of various components, using relay servers, a graph database, a browser, and API services, which work together to facilitate communication, aggregation, and analysis of trust and reputation data.

 This document will describe the fundamental philosophical perspectives in the DWoTR system.